vadimonus/moodle-report_extendedlog/README.md

 This report supports logstore_standart and logstore_database.

-This report generates non-optimized db queries and may produce wery high database load.
+This report generates non-optimized db queries and may produce very high database load.

 Author
 ------